Differences between undergraduate and graduate schools

 About the lecture

-It can be difficult to predict how long research will take, so it is wise to complete all the credits you need to complete your studies as soon as possible
+It's sometimes difficult to predict how long research will take.
+Therefore, it's wise to complete all the credits you need to graduate as soon as possible.

-For those who enrolled from outside the university (I myself had a different major in undergraduate studies), it is important to attend undergraduate lectures and learn the basics.
-Although there are restrictions on undergraduate lectures, some can be counted as credits toward graduation, so I actively attended them.
-I also attended seminars for other courses to broaden my knowledge
+For those enrolled from outside the university (though I had a different major in undergraduate studies), it's also important to attend undergraduate lectures and learn the basics.
+Although there are limitations on undergraduate lectures, some can be counted toward graduation credits, so I actively attended them.
+I also attended seminars in other courses to broaden my knowledge.

-What was difficult was the increased number of chores, such as being in charge of lab management, running seminars, and arranging dinner parties.
-I think it's the same in any lab, not being able to devote all of your time to studying and research.
-As a graduate student, I've come to realize that self-management of time and schedules is more important than anything else
+The most difficult part was the increased number of chores, such as lab management, seminar management, and dinner party arrangements.
+I think it's the same in any lab: you can't devote all your time to studying or research.
+As a graduate student, I realized how important it is to manage your time and schedule.

 T.K.'s timetable